 You should expect one of our lawyers to accommodate your preference in how we meet with you.
 You have the option of meeting with one of us in person, by telephone or virtually via an online meeting program.

-At Ross Lutz Barristers, we meet potential clients at no charge to offer general information about their case and explain the benefits of hiring one of our experienced lawyers to assist with their legal problems.
+At Alberta Legal, we meet potential clients at no charge to offer general information about their case and explain the benefits of hiring one of our experienced lawyers to assist with their legal problems.
 You should know that most criminal lawyers charge a flat rate for their services based on their experience.
-At Ross Lutz, we do not offer you one fee for a guilty plea and another fee for a trial.
+At Alberta Legal, we do not offer you one fee for a guilty plea and another fee for a trial.
 We believe that this is a disadvantage to you because it may persuade you to plead guilty when you otherwise would not.

-At Ross Lutz, we are trial lawyers.
-We are in court every single day getting the best deal we can for our clients, and we don’t do that by pleading people guilty on a regular basis.
+At Alberta Legal, we are trial lawyers.
+We are in court every single day getting the deal our clients deserve, and we don’t do that by pleading people guilty on a regular basis.

 You should prepare for your meeting by bringing any paperwork you have that relates to your case.
 Our lawyers will either send you a form to fill out in advance or at the beginning of the meeting.
 Some of the information collected is required pursuant to the Law Society of Alberta.